ISISComputingGroup/ibex_developers_manual/Setting-up-googleTest-to-work-with-EPICS-build-process.md

 This is a guide to set up googleTest with EPICS at ISIS.
 This allows you to write C++ unit tests for your C/C++ code in an IOC.
-An example of an IOC that runs tests like this is the [Keithley 2001](https://github.com/ISISComputingGroup/EPICS-Keithley_2001).
+Examples of IOCs that run tests like this are the [Keithley 2001](https://github.com/ISISComputingGroup/EPICS-Keithley_2001) and the [cryosms](https://github.com/ISISComputingGroup/EPICS-Cryosms).

 ## Contents
 * [googleTest](#googletest)